yuccasystems/qualys-cloud-agent-deploy/README.md

 # qualys-cloud-agent-deploy

-Helps to automate the deployment of Qualys agent on linux/unix operating systems
+Ansible playbook to automate the deployment of Qualys agent on linux/unix operating systems

 See : https://www.qualys.com/docs/qualys-cloud-agent-getting-started-guide.pdf